Codecademy/docs/content/javascript/concepts/strings/terms/length/length.md

 ---
 Title: ".length"
-Description: "Return the length of a string (number of characters)."
+Description: "Returns the length of a string (number of characters)."
 Subjects:
   - "Web Development"
   - "Computer Science"